Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my links.

 - Some cooks recommend using a bit of oil in the water to keep the pasta separated.
 DO NOT DO THIS, YOUR SAUCE WON’T STICK TO THE NOODLES.
 The salt is all it takes to keep the pasta separate.
 Once cooked, remove from heat,drain off all but a small amount of the cooking water and set aside.

 - Add the remaining marinade to the same skillet set over medium heat.
 Cook, stirring constantly, until the sauce has reduced and begins to slightly stick to the bottom of the skillet, 2 to 3 minutes.
-Return the thyme to the skillet and pour in lemon juice, the remaining 1½ teaspoons salt, and 1 cup water.
+Return the thyme to the skillet and pour in lemon juice, the remaining 1 1/2 teaspoons salt, 2 scant tbsp red pepper flakes (optional) and 1 cup water.
 Bring the sauce to a rapid boil and cook whisking constantly until reduced by half, 4 to 5 minutes

 - When the sauce has reduced, return the shrimp, peppers and onions to the pan.
 Cook and toss until the shrimp are coated with the sauce and just cooked through, 2 to 3 minutes.